patrickjames242/react-extend-components/README.md

    return <>
       {/* ... */}
       <SubmitButton
-         // the ref is automatically forwarded to the underlying component ref={submitButtonRef}
+         // the ref is automatically forwarded to the underlying element ref={submitButtonRef}
          // the className is automatically appended to the root element's className className="some-additional-class"